neonexus/streamer-toolkit/README.md

 ## Current Commands

-This is a list of the current commands as I have them in Botisimo, and what they do / what API route they call in this repo.
+This is a list of the current commands as I have them in Botisimo, and what they do in this repo.
 If the command "requires special permission", that means you need to contact StreamLabs after your [application is registered](https://streamlabs.com/dashboard/#/apps/register).
 Details are on their site.

 | Chat Command  | Command's Purpose | [Moderator Only?](#admin-and-mod-flags) | Requires Special Permission? |